matrix-org/matrix-spec-proposals/proposals/2422-allow-color-attribute-on-font-tag.md

 ## Alternatives

 - fix the clients
+  -> This currently seems not feasible.
+Multiple clients started using color first (i.e. RiotX, Gomuks) and if it isn't spelled out explicitly in the spec, this will probably continue.
 - remove the `data-mx-color` and `data-mx-bg-color` attributes entirely, leaving us just with `color` for `<font>`
+  -> This would break old messages and can be done independently of this proposal at a later date, if it is deemed useful.
 - Add a section to tell the clients to prefer `color` over `mx-data-color`
+  -> I don't really know, why mx-data-* was chosen, but I assume there was a reason, so I don't want to change that.
 - Spec an entirely different format for messages (that would probably not make this proposal obsolete)
+  -> This wouldn't fix the issue, where some client may choose to remove the color tag, since it is dicouraged in the spec.
+Migration would probably also take a while, so this proposal is a quick solution, that doesn't prevent other solutions at a later date.